ssedinnn/IT-Home-Lab/Lab 09 - DHCP Server Configuration/README.md

 I keep the default lease duration, which determines how long a client is allowed to use an assigned IP address before the lease must be renewed.

+### *Step 5 - Configure DHCP Scope Options*

+After creating the DHCP scope, I configure the network information that will be automatically provided to DHCP clients.

+I configure the DNS server as `10.1.10.2`, which is the IP address of the Windows Server 2022 domain controller and DNS server, and configure `lab.local` as the DNS domain name.

+Because the current VirtualBox lab network does not use a router for external network connectivity, I do not configure a default gateway for this scope.

+DHCP scope options allow administrators to centrally provide clients with additional network configuration along with their IP address.
+This reduces the need to manually configure settings such as DNS on each workstation.

+After completing the configuration, I activate the DHCP scope so that it can begin providing leases to clients.

 ## **Challenges**

 ## **What I Learned**